Rana-KV/ISP/Part-2/Readme.md

 <summary> What should I do if the project maintainers don't respond? </summary>

 - Allow some time for the maintainers to reply, as they might be busy with other commitments.

 - If there's still no response after a reasonable period, contact the Professor and Teaching Assistant, providing details about your project.
+  - Do inculde links to your Slack channel, Slack messages and message contents in your email.
   - We will assist you in resolving the issue and moving forward with your assignment.

 </details>